 In my younger days, speed was my guide.
-Get there fast, finish quick, so I can enjoy the outcome.
-There were so much to see and do and yet so little time.
+Get-there fast, finish quick, so I could enjoy the outcome sooner.
+There were so much to see and do and yet there was so little time.
 Needless to say that I was impatient and did things in broad brush strokes.

 Now older and slower, I still want to enjoying the outcome.
-How I approach life (i.e. my path) is different – speed is no longer king.
+But how I approach life (i.e. my path) is different – speed is no longer the king.
 In fact, just the opposite.
-I purposely slow down so I don’t miss the finesse of life like change of season, relationship, etc.
+I purposely slow down so I don’t miss the finesse of life such as the changing seasons, relationship, etc.

-Call it quality over quantity or aging over youth, I come to realize the finer things in life are manifested in the details.
-And when rushing, I miss the details.
+Call it quality over quantity or age over youth, I come to realize the finer things in life are manifested in the details.
+And with rushing, I miss the details.
 The process as we go through life is as important as, if not more than, the outcome.

 How do you discover the finesse of your life?